 In addition, other localities cross one or more SLA boundaries and are referred to as split localities.
-For these, the more detailed information of the number and street of the establishment is used with the Streets Subindex of the NLI to assign the SLA.
+For these, the more detailed information of the number and street of the establishment is used with the Streets Sub- index of the provision in relation to demographic and other characteristics of the population of a geographic area.

+NLI to assign the SLA.